eTokenWorld/eTokenWorld/README.md

 eTokenWorld welcomes interest from:

 - developers
+- operators
 - AI builders
 - IoT developers
-- operators
-- ecosystem designers
 - institutions
-- strategic partners
+- ecosystem partners
-- long-range investors
+- strategic collaborators

-This repository is the public starting point for understanding the vision and participating in the next stage of growth.
+This repository is the public starting point for understanding the vision and exploring possible collaboration.

 ---

 ## Positioning Line

-**eTokenWorld, powered by QoreMesh OS, is the New World Gateway for human intelligence, digital participation, governed services, and trusted coordination across people, ecosystems, institutions, AI systems, and connected infrastructure.**
+**eTokenWorld, powered by QoreMesh OS, is the New World Gateway for trusted digital participation, governed services, intelligent ecosystem growth, and connected real-world coordination.**